Updated July 23, 2019.

 6. Who will manage and execute your social media strategy?

-It’s important to realize that many different skill sets are involved in successfully using social media to help build a business: strategy, product expertise, content creation, visual design, community management, customer service and analytics/measurement.
-Even if you assign one person to manage the overall effort, such as a community manager, he or she will need the collaboration of others within the organization, and perhaps outside consultants as well.
+Even if you assign one person to manage the overall effort, such as a community manager or social media manager, he or she will need the collaboration of others within the organization, and perhaps outside consultants as well.